 Organization: NCAA Football

-Former Virginia Tech defensive standout and NFL product Torrian Gray, who is in his seventh season as the Hokies’ defensive secondary coach and first season as the passing game coordinator, has made a big impact on Tech’s defense.
+Former Virginia Tech defensive standout and NFL product Torrian Gray, who is in his eighth season as the Hokies’ defensive secondary coach and first season as the passing game coordinator, has made a big impact on Tech’s defense.

-Last year, all four members of his secondary made the All-ACC squad.
+In 2011, all four members of his secondary made the All-ACC squad.
 That secondary helped Tech finish 14th in the country in pass efficiency defense and tied for 18th nationally in passes intercepted.
 Kyle Fuller led the team with 14.5 tackles for loss and the secondary combined for 10 of Tech’s 16 picks.
 Last year, the secondary helped pace a defense that finished 14th in pass efficiency defense once again and 24th in passing defense.

 In 2010, the defense – led by first-team All-American Jayron Hosley – finished tied for second in the country in passes intercepted.
 Hosley led the nation with nine picks and combined with Rashad Carmichael for 13 total interceptions, the most in the nation for a cornerback combo.
 Carmichael went on to be drafted by the Houston Texans in 2011 and Hosley was taken by the New York Giants in the third round of the 2012 Draft.

 His 2009 group finished 11th in the country in pass defense and eighth in pass efficiency defense and was led by eventual NFL Pro Bowler Kam Chancellor.
 In 2008, led by All-American Victor Harris, Gray’s secondary was ranked among the nation’s leaders in pass defense (129.1 ypg) and interceptions (20).

 In 2007, Gray oversaw a pass efficiency defense ranked fifth in the country, led by three All-ACC performers in Harris, Brandon Flowers and D.J.
 Parker.
 Flowers thrived under Gray, earning All-America honors for the second time, including first-team honors en route to becoming a second-round pick in the NFL Draft.
 In 2006, Gray led a secondary that ranked as the nation’s No. 1 pass defense and the No. 2 team in pass efficiency defense.